 Right to Work Laws Needed Following Supreme Courts Decision

-In addition to wasteful spending, governments’ laws dampen productivity and infringe workers’ rights, creating conditions for unions to destroy wealth and job creation efforts.
-In Canada, closed-shop, union-shop, and Rand formula are government-approved, union-friendly arrangements that exist unchallenged.
+In addition to wasteful spending, governments’ laws dampen productivity and infringe workers’ rights.
+In turn, this creates conditions for unions to destroy wealth and job creation efforts.
+Take the Canadian situation.
+Closed-shop, union-shop, and Rand formula are government-approved, union-friendly arrangements that exist unchallenged.
 Other countries recognized that these laws encroached on individual rights and produced harmful effects on their economies.
 These countries annulled and replaced them with right to work legislation where individuals have the right to work for “…any willing employer without having to join or pay union dues to an exclusive bargaining agent or union.”
 1

 No such laws exist in Canada.
 Under current Canadian legislation, individual workers are not free to decide their association with a union.
 Besides, unions monopolize some workplaces, thus restricting workers’ freedom to choose where to apply for jobs.
 For instance, on some construction sites, workers must be members of a union to get a job on the site.
 Indeed, if you want to teach in the British Columbia (BC) public school system, or if you want to be a pilot at Air Canada, employees must join the BC teachers union, or the Air Canada Pilots union respectively, and pay union dues.